Top Snowshoeing Trails in Washington State: Beginner to Advanced Routes

 • Twin Lakes Trail, Snoqualmie Pass:

-This popular trail takes you past two idyllic lakes, often frozen solid in winter.
+This popular Winter Trail on Twin Lakes takes you past two idyllic lakes, often frozen solid in winter.
 Enjoy moderate inclines and diverse winter scenery, from snow-laden meadows to dense evergreen forests.

 • Heather Lake Trail, Mount Baker-Snoqualmie National Forest: